"Blessed are the peacemakers"

 That is, when they become beliefs.

-- Universals do not exist in the real world outside the heads of individuals.
+- Universals do not exist in the real world.
+They exis only inside the heads of individuals.

-- But people cope with the real world using their internalised universals.
+- However, people cope with the real world using their own internalised universals.

 - They even tend to locate their positions in society in terms of generalisations (universals).